 In third and fourth place are the Scion Tc (average driver is a 30 year old male) and the Hummer H2 (46 year old male), representing the only SUV in the lineup.
 Mercedes-Benz takes 2 more spots in the top 10: the Mercedes-Benz CLS-63 AMG ranks 6th, and the Mercedes-Benz CLK 63 AMG ranks 9th.
 Both of these models are sedans; while the former is mostly driven by men (58%), the latter is mostly driven by women (56%).
 The average ages for drivers of these vehicles are 46 and 47.

 From these statistics it appears evident that police officers on traffic duty are not targeting any specific color or style of car; however, there are specific models of certain brands that tend to be pulled over more frequently than others.
 It is possible they are targeting the driver himself, due to age or sex of the driver.
-If you drive any of these vehicles and have been cited for serious traffic infractions like reckless driving, speak to a trusted criminal defense attorney.
+If you drive any of these vehicles and have been cited for serious traffic infractions like reckless driving, speak to an experienced criminal defense attorney.
 Brian Gabriel of The Law Office of Gabriel & Gabriel has been defending severe traffic violations and cases of DUI for over 30 years.
 Call 561-622-5575 today.